 3 Things Restaurants Can Do Right Now to Overcome Coronavirus Concerns

 Fears about the coronavirus have turned the world upside down in a matter of weeks.
-Here in Denver and many other parts of the world, restaurants are closing their doors to dine-in customers.
+In the United States, and many other parts of the world, restaurants are closing their doors to dine-in customers.
 Some restaurants have closed indefinitely as a result, but savvy restaurateurs are pivoting to a takeout and delivery-only model.

 As more and more people stay indoors to keep themselves and their loved ones healthy, the ability to pick up a quick meal from a favorite restaurant is a major draw.
 Rather than waiting on orders, take the following THREE steps to boost business: